tanhong-0114/Master_thesis_Fig_2_spil_properties_dynamics/README.md

-# 📊 Soybean Agroecosystem Microclimate Analysis (Figure 1 & 2 Pipeline)
+# 📊 Soybean Agroecosystem Microclimate Analysis (圖二)

 This repository contains the R programming workflow and automated data visualization pipeline used to analyze and plot microclimate dynamics (Soil Temperature, Soil Moisture, and Soil Electrical Conductivity) within the soybean agroecosystem for **Chapter 4 (Discussion) / Figure 1 & 2** of my Master's Thesis.